 - Pop them into your steamer

-- Make sure you have enough water in your steamer so that if doesn’t get dry
+- Make sure you have enough water in your steamer so that it doesn’t get dry

-- Steam your leaves on a medium heat 3 to 3 and a half minutes approximately
+- Steam your leaves on medium heat for 3 to 3 and a half minutes approximately

 - Check for wilting once wilted they are ready